Measurement of the $e^+e^-\to\pi^+\pi^-$ cross section from threshold to 1.2 GeV with the CMD-3 detector: Systematic uncertainties

 \section{Systematic uncertainties}

 Summary of the contributions to the systematic uncertainty of the pion form factor measurement is shown in Table~\ref{systfpi}.
-The exact dependence of the total systematic uncertainty of the $|F_{\pi}|^2$ on the cms energy is given in Table~\ref{table:fpi}.
+The exact dependence of the total systematic uncertainty of the $|F_{\pi}|^2$ on the c.m.~energy is given in Table~\ref{table:fpi}.

-One of the important sources of the systematics is a theoretical precision of the radiative corrections~\cite{WorkingGrouponRadiativeCorrections:2010bjp}, which was discussed in detail in Section~\ref{sectionradcor}.
+One of the important sources of the systematics is a theoretical precision of the radiative corrections~\cite{WorkingGrouponRadiativeCorrections:2010bjp}, which was discussed in detail in Sec.~\ref{sectionradcor}.
 Two contributions should be distinguished: the one is related to the accuracy of the calculation of the integrated cross sections, and another is related to the prediction of the differential cross sections.
 In first case, the most precise lepton pair production generators are well consistent at the level of about 0.1\%.
 There is some discrepancy at the threshold region for $\mu^+\mu^-$ process, but its source is known.
 For the $\pi^+\pi^-$ process there is the only MCGPJ generator which declares 0.2\% precision for the total cross section.
 In case of the differential cross section, which is important for the momentum-based event separation method and for the charge asymmetry study, a more precise $e^+e^- \to e^+e^-(\gamma\gamma)$ generator is very desirable at the exact NNLO with proper matching to the next orders resummation of logarithmically enhanced corrections.

 For the further reduction of theoretical systematics it is advisable to develop another precise $e^+e^- \to \pi^+\pi^-$ generator based on the theoretical framework beyond the scalar QED approach, as the point-like pion approximation is already not sufficient.